aio-libs/aiohttp/docs/contributing.rst

 .. _GitHub: https://github.com/KeepSafe/aiohttp

-Instruction for contributors
+Instructions for contributors
 ----------------------------

-At first make a clone of _GitHub repo: open the link and press "Fork" button on upper-right side of web page.
+In order to make a clone of the GitHub_ repo: open the link and press the "Fork" button on the upper-right menu of the web page.

-I hope everybody know how to work with git and github for todays :)
+I hope everybody knows how to work with git and github nowadays :)

 Make a change.

-**But**, before sending pull request please run test suite at least.
+**But**, before sending a pull request please at least run the test suite.

 Preconditions for running aiohttp test suite
 --------------------------------------------

-We expect existing python virtual environment for running our tests.
+We expect you to use a python virtual environment to run our tests.

-There are several ways for making virtual environment.
+There are several ways to make a virtual environment.

 If you like to use *virtualenv* please run::